anagha-microsoft/hdi-spark-dr/DisasterRecovery.md

 [RPO - Recovery Point Objective](https://en.wikipedia.org/wiki/Recovery_point_objective)<br>
 A recovery point objective (RPO) is defined by business continuity planning.
 It is the maximum targeted period in which data might be lost from an IT service due to a major incident.<br><br>

-The RPO and RTO requirements (, and of course, budget) drive the DR architecture for your HDInsight solution.
+The RPO and RTO requirements (, and needless to say, your budget) drive the DR architecture for your HDInsight solution.

 ### 2.0.2.
 What to replicate?